Simpson to receive Presidential Medal of Freedom - NewsBreak

 Simpson has sometimes been at odds with state Republicans, calling current Republican leadership in the state “extremists.”

-He has been critical of Wyoming Party Chairman Frank Eathorne for participating in the violent insurrection Jan.
-6, 2021, at the U.S. Capitol and accuses party officials of being filled with hate.
+He has been critical of Wyoming Party Chairman Frank Eathorne for participating in the Jan.
+6 insurrection at the U.S. Capitol and accuses party officials of being filled with hate.

 Simpson has also been an opponent of the former president for his role in attempts to overturn the 2020 election.

-In an interview with NBC last week, Simpson mocked former president Donald Trump’s declaration to “Stop the Steal” as “Stop the Squeal.”
+In an interview with NBC, Simpson mocked former president Donald Trump’s declaration to “Stop the Steal” as “Stop the Squeal.”

 He also called Trump a “spoiled brat” who is “at the root” of a “Machiavellian distortion of whatever this country stands for.”